When Is the Best Time to Buy Plane Tickets?

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-With the renewed interest in travel comes the age-old question: When is the best time to book a flight, whether for spring break, a summer beach vacation or a winter ski adventure?
+With the cost of travel going up, US travelers are looking for ways to save money on airfare.
+They’re asking the age-old question: When is the best time to book a flight, whether for domestic travel or international getaways.
 Don’t worry, we’ve got you covered.

 Why trust Reader’s Digest?
-We go straight to the experts to find out the best time to buy anything—in this case, that specifically means airline tickets.
+We’ve read through the latest 2023 studies from the Bureau of Labor Statistics, Expedia, Hopper, and more.
+We also go straight to the experts to find out the best time to buy anything—in this case, that specifically means airline tickets.
 Keep reading to find out when to book a flight and when to take your trip to get a great deal in 2023, plus travel tips you won’t want to miss if you are traveling on a budget, like the best time to book a hotel.
-Oh, and if you’re planning to fly standby, here’s what you need to know.

 What is the best day to buy plane tickets?